gesu001/Professional-README-Generator/README.md

 ## Installation

-Click the line to install [Node.js](https://nodejs.org/en).
-To install the project, use the command line:
+Click the link to install [Node.js](https://nodejs.org/en).
+To install dependencies, use the command line:

 ```
 npm i